Michele Deconet: Marriages

 After arriving in Venice, Deconet married the forty-year-old widow, Anna Chiaparota.
 She died later the same year on November 10.
 Ignoring the usual rules of mourning, Deconet remarried very soon after in 1744.
 His new wife was 20-year-old Paola Stecherle, a woman who made a living cooking in small restaurants around Venice.
 Before wedding Deconet, she lived with a butcher in San Marcuola in Venice.
 A witness to the marriage, Giuseppe Salbego (known as Mioli), was a tailor and good friend of Deconet.
 He stated at the wedding, “I have known him for four or five years because he lives in San Giovanni in Bragara where he has lived since his first wife’s death – seven or eight months.
 I have met frequently with him since his widowhood and I know he has not other marriage obligations or promises.”

 Soon after the wedding, the couple moved to San Zeminian to an apartment.
-It is here that Deconet's first children were born; Matilda (February 9, 1745), and Giovanna (April 3, 1747).
+It is here that Deconet's first children were born; Matilda (9 February 1745) and Giovanna (3 April 1747).
 He had many more children after moving house to Bragora; Teresa in 1753, Francesco in 1756, GioBatta in 1757, GioBatta Andrea in 1762, and Antonio and Giuseppe (born outside Venice).
 Antonio and Giuseppe would also become violinist like their father.